 Use alternative material - fly ash, crushed sand, aluminum H. beams.

-Recycle and adopt eco-friendly material.
 RoHS compliant products.

 environmental performance

 Even as our large scale projects shape the industrial contours of the nation and engineer solutions for the future, we are conscious of the impact of our operations on the environment and vice versa.